 Embarking on the biggest and most complex investigation of his career, Drakenfeld soon realises the evidence is leading him towards a motive that could ultimately bring darkness to the whole continent.
 The fate of the nations is in his hands.

 Legends of the Red Sun series:

 First in the Legends of the Red Sun series, and my first proper novel.
 It’s a fantasy set in an ancient city, focussing on a cast of characters and how they deal with personal issues amidst larger events.
-It’s a little experimental, perhaps, especially with the prose, but there’s a new and much cleaner edition coming in November 2012.
-If you can hang on until then, you’ll get a much cleaner edition.
+It’s a little experimental, perhaps, especially with the prose, but there’s a new and much cleaner edition published in November 2012 – with the jacket pictured left.